sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications.md

    ![Four web pods are listed in the Pods box, and all have green check marks and are listed as Running.](media/image143.png "Four pods running")

-7. Return to the browser tab with the web application loaded.
+7. Return to the browser tab with the sample web application loaded.
 Refresh the stats page at /stats to watch the display update to reflect the different api pods by observing the host name refresh.

-### Task 4: Perform a rolling update
+### Task 3: Perform a rolling update

 In this task, you will edit the web application source code to add Application Insights and update the Docker image used by the deployment.
 Then you will perform a rolling update to demonstrate how to deploy a code change.